Last updated on 5 April 2021

 But then, some light at the end of the tunnel appears.

 A more consistent move to a hardier and more refined style does indeed become apparent after the first track.
 Right as of Deathwalker we get much more meat to the bone than was audible before.
 This is the kind of metal progression we searched for with Eluveitie – and for some years now.
-Some sort of raw power and amphibious metal juice right from the swamps of Cthulhu that we did not feel for a number of years now.
+Some sort of raw power and amphibious metal juice right from the swamps of Cthulhu that we did not feel for several years now.

 Slania, where have you been all these years, like.

 A Cry in Wilderness or Mine is the Fury – for instance – can serve as my witnesses.
 This is the raw power Ategnatos brings to the table, again.
 Decent growls in thrashy Melodic Death Metal that we got accustomed to earlier on, and wanted more of.
 And kind of expected from Chrigel Glanzmann in all its raw and brutally honest glory.

 It is this way to depict ancient times like a fucking war cry that Chrigel Glanzmann masters (or mastered) so well.
 Together with tastefully integrated flutes, strings, and a hurdy-gurdy promotion attack that you find nowhere with the other players in this genre.